workingDog/Taxii2LibScala/README.md

 - *Collections*, endpoint for retrieving the list of collection resources.
 - *Collection*, endpoint for retrieving a collection resource and associated objects.
 - *Status*, endpoint for retrieving a status resource.

-and *TaxiiConnection* providing the async communications to the server.

 ### Usage